yhirose/cpp-peglib/README.md

 P <- 'a' / 'b' / 'c'
 ```

-When we parse `(z` with the above grammar, we don't have to backtrack in `S` after `(` is matched because a cut operator is inserted there.
+When we parse `(z` with the above grammar, we don't have to backtrack in `S` after `(` is matched, because a cut operator is inserted there.

 Parameterized Rule or Macro
 ---------------------------